serverless/event-gateway/README.md

 ## Plugins

-The Event Gateway is extensible via plugins.
-A plugin is a Golang package with exported functions and variables.
-Plugins have an access to internal structures and many integration points exposed by the event gateway.
-A plugin is a .so file that is stored on the same host as the event gateway instance.
+Plugins are available for extending the behavior of the Event Gateway core.
+Examples include authentication, integration with external identity management systems, event validation systems, etc...

-Plugins are the most performant way to extend the event gateway.
+They are implemented in any language as a local sidecar that adheres to the plugin calling interface.
+It listens on a local TCP socket for a nice mix of interoperability and performance.

 ## Background

 ### SOA challenges

-SOA introduced completely new domain of problems.
-In monolithic architectures, it was simple to call a service.
-In SOA it became a little more problematic as services are remote and calling a service involves network communication which [is not reliable](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
-The main problems to solve:
+SOA came along with a new set of challenges.
+In monolithic architectures, it was simple to call a built-in library or rarely-changing external service.
+In SOA it involves much more network communication which [is not reliable](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
+The main problems to solve include:

 1. Where is the service deployed?
-With how many instances?
-Which instance if the closest to me? (service discovery)
+How many instances are there?
+Which instance is the closest to me? (service discovery)
 2. Requests to the service should be balanced between all service instances (load balancing)
 3. If a remote service call failed I want to retry it (retries)
 4. If the service instance failed I want to stop sending requests there (circuit breaking)
-5. Services are written in multiple languages, I want to communicate between them without writing dedicated libraries (sidecar)
+5. Services are written in multiple languages, I want to communicate between them using the best language for the particular task (sidecar)
 6. Calling remote service should not require setting up new connection every time as it increases request time (persistent connections)

-Following tech solves those problems:
+The following systems are solutions those problems:

 - [Linkerd](https://linkerd.io/)
 - [Istio](https://istio.io/)
 - [Hystrix](https://github.com/Netflix/Hystrix/wiki) (library, not sidecar)
 - [Finagle](https://twitter.github.io/finagle/) (library, not sidecar)

-The main goal of those tools is to hide all inconveniences of network communication.
-They abstract network.
-They run on the same host as the service (or are included in the service), listen on localhost and then, based on knowledge about the whole system, know where to send a request.
-They use persistent connections between nodes running on the different host so there is no overhead related to connection setup (which is painful especially for secure connections).
+The main goal of those tools is to manage the inconveniences of network communication.

 ### Microservices challenges & FaaS